 Quite literally, fasting means going a period of time without food.
 According to Jason Fung, M.D., fasting expert and author of the book The Complete Guide to Fasting, when it comes to fasting "there's actually infinite variability.
 It can be any time.
 Any time that you don't eat—that's fasting.
 It's the flip side, the B side of eating.
 It's really that simple."
 But it can start to feel complicated the more you think about the logistics: Is fasting the same thing as intermittent fasting?
 Am I allowed to drink water or other zero-calorie beverages?
 Is fasting actually safe for humans?
 If you've asked some of these questions and had a hard time finding answers, don't worry—and read on!

-Is fasting just a wellness fad?
+Is intermittent fasting just a wellness fad?

-Have you ever noticed that the first thing you do when you get sick is you stop eating?
+Have you ever noticed that the first thing you do when you get sick is stop eating?
 According to Dr. Fung, this is a totally normal response from the body.
 "You have a surge in hormones and you lower blood glucose to fight infection.
 This [fasting] isn't a passing fad: It's a 5,000-year-old fad.
 All of the mechanisms of fasting are deeply, intrinsically human."
 If you think fasting is a totally alternative practice, Dr. Carrie Diulus—a surgeon and expert in all things health and nutrition—fasting is something she's used to talking about.
 "As a surgeon, we fast every single patient before surgery.
 For people with type 2 diabetes or any kind of insulin resistance, different types of fasting can be helpful in reversing those."
-In other words: Fasting isn't very "woo-woo" at all.
+In other words: Intermittent fasting isn't very "woo-woo" at all.

-Is fasting all about weight loss?
+Is intermittent fasting all about weight loss?

-What are the health benefits of fasting?
+What are (all) the health benefits of intermittent fasting?

 If you've read up on fasting, you've likely encountered health benefits that range from killing sugar cravings to improving symptoms of Alzheimer's to helping with autoimmune disease.
 Here is a list of just some of the suggested benefits: